Mahasweta-usc/NLP4GOV/README.md

 * **Compare Institutions:** Preprocess policy documents from different communities > Find most similar rules between two communities
 * **Power dynamics in communities:** Preprocess policy documents > Extract ABDICO components > cluster actors > Analyze inter group leverage

+These notebooks can be found under the [Policy toolkit](https://github.com/BSAkash/NLP4GOV/tree/master/Policy%20Toolkits) folder in the repository.  <br/>
+For case specific applications of these utilities, such as Reddit and open source communities, see [here](https://github.com/BSAkash/NLP4GOV/tree/master/Case%20Applications).

 # Navigating Colaboratory

 Colaboratory or Colab is a service provided by Google, which allows users to run and develop notebook applications while leveraging their infrastructure at very little cost.